vic/checkmate/README.md

 - treefmt - nixfmt, deadnix, mdformat, yamlfmt.
 See `treefmt.nix`.

-- nix-unit - The flake being checked (ie, `inputs.target`) is expected to expose `flakeModules.checkmate`:
+- nix-unit - The flake being checked is available as `inputs.target`

 ### Extensible.

-Checkmate is a collection of Denritic modules.
+Checkmate is a collection of Dendritic modules.

 ### Getting started